nr91/Machine-Learning-and-Medicine/breast_cancer_classifier.md

 ================
 ***NR***

 Breast cancer is one of the most common malignancies and can present as a breast mass.
 One of the many methods of diagnosis is a fine needle aspiration (FNA) biopsy of the mass.
-Analysis of the cellular elements of the aspiriate can help rule in or rule out a malignancy.
+Analysis of the cellular elements of the aspirate can help rule in or rule out a malignancy.
 The [Breast Cancer Wisconsin (Diagnostic) Data Set](https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+(Diagnostic)) contains features of cell nuclei obtained from images of fine needle aspirates of breast masses.
 We will apply a neural network model to classify the mass as benign or malignant based on the characteristics of the nuclei of cells found in the aspirate.

 We will use PyTorch, a Python package, via Reticulate.
 Reticulate enables use of Python functions and modules within R as well as interaoperability between R and Python objects.
 In this example, I will perform all data processing and analysis in R and use PyTorch to create and train a model.